Marie-France Larouche

-Marie-France Larouche (born June 5, 1980 in Lévis, Quebec) is a Canadian curler, who currently skips her own team out of the Club de curling Etchemin in Saint-Romuald, Quebec.
+Marie-France Larouche (born June 5, 1980, in Lévis, Quebec) is a Canadian curler.
+She is currently the alternate on Team Laurie St-Georges.
 In 2022 she won the World Mixed Curling Championship playing third for skip Jean-Michel Ménard.

 Career

 Juniors

-Larouche made her first national debut at the 1995 Canadian Junior Curling Championships, where her team finished round robin with a first place record of 9-2.
+Larouche made her first national debut at the 1995 Canadian Junior Curling Championships, where her team finished round robin with a first place record of 9–2.
 She would end up losing the semi-final to Ontario's Kirsten Harmark, claiming a bronze medal.

-Larouche would return to the championship again in 1996, where her team finish 7-5 in round robin, in a four-way tie for third.
+Larouche would return to the championship again in 1996, where her team finish 7–5 in round robin, in a four-way tie for third.
 She would end up losing the tiebreaker to Ontario's Denna Schell.

-For a third consecutive year Larouche would return to the junior championships in 1997, again finishing in first place after round robin with a 10-2 record.
-She would face Nova Scotia's Meredith Doyle in the final, eventually taking home the silver medal, losing 2-4.
+For a third consecutive year Larouche would return to the junior championships in 1997, again finishing in first place after round robin with a 10–2 record.
+She would face Nova Scotia's Meredith Doyle in the final, eventually taking home the silver medal, losing 2–4.

 Making a fourth appearance at the junior's Larouche would again represent Quebec at the 1998 Canadian Juniors.
-Her team would finish round robin with a 5-7 record.
+Her team would finish round robin with a 5–7 record.

 In her fifth consecutive, and final Canadian Junior Curling Championships, Larouche and her team would represent Quebec at the 1999 Canadian Juniors.
 The team would finish round robin with a 9-2 second place record.
-She would go on to play Saskatchewan's Stefanie Miller in the semi-final, where they would come out ahead, winning 6-3.
+She would go on to play Saskatchewan's Stefanie Miller in the semi-final, where they would come out ahead, winning 6–3.
 Larouche would get a rematch of the 1997, playing Nova Scotia's Meredith Doyle.
 Larouche would finally break through, winning 9-2 and the junior championship title.
 At the 1999 World Junior Curling Championships, Larouche and her team would win the bronze medal for Canada.